 Then in 1993-1994 the Buccaneers finally achieved that elusive first Anderson Cup outlasting Waterloo by four points.
 Again, the Bucs would fail to continue the momentum, falling in the playoffs, but they had that first regular season title led by players such as Brad Frattaroli, who eventually came back to serve as a Bucs’ assistant coach a decade later.
 The season also saw the emergence of Reggie Berg who began his two year Bucs’ career with 37 pts.
-Berg would go onto the University of Minnesota then play minor-pro hockey for a number of seasons.
+Berg would go onto the University of Minnesota as well as a stint in minor-pro hockey.

 Trailing in the series, and facing elimination in Game Four in Omaha, the Bucs rattled off an amazing five unanswered goals to force a fifth game which Des Moines would win in comeback fashion earning the franchise’s second Clark Cup.

 The Bucs’ magical run wasn’t done there as the memories only grew at the Gold Cup Tournament in Detroit that season.

 In the semi-final game, Geoff Bennetts pushed the Bucs into the final with a double overtime goal to beat Dubuque.
 Bennetts went onto continue his career at Ferris State the following season.